 While we were viewing the dramatic murals, which depict this history of Bulgaria from 1185- after the Second Bulgarian Kingdom, my guide mentioned that it was not to his taste.
 He also added that many people shared his thoughts.

 As for my opinion, I was quite neutral as I did not have the same expectations of the church renovations as the Bulgarian locals.
 I will admit that seeing the bold dark murals was an overpowering feeling while inside, so I do understand their point.
-Although, I did appreciate the story telling of Bulgarian history through Teofan Sokervek’s modern work, although it was dramatic and a little gruesome.
+Now I did appreciate the story telling of Bulgarian history through Teofan Sokervek’s modern work, even though it was dramatic and a little gruesome.

 If in Northern Bulgaria, a short trip to Veliko Tarnova is worth the venture, along with a visit to Tsarevets Fortress.
 For visiting information, please visit: